|

 century are the honking rickshaws, TV antennas, the occasional cell phone and

 the inevitable internet cafes.
-The first two hotels we picked were full, so we
+The first two hotels we picked were full, Varanasi is the "coupe de grace", the crowning

 touch to the Indian experience.
 It